sanserna/the-wall/README.md

 # The Wall API & Middleware

-This application is intended to act as a _middleware_ between the any backend API, external services, and the client. **The Wall**'s responsibility is to host all the business logic so the client just have to worry about front end logic, for example, rendering the data.
+This application is intended to act as a _middleware_ between any backend API, external services, and the client. **The Wall**'s responsibility is to host all the business logic so the client just have to worry about front end logic, for example, rendering the data.

 The API uses the [jsonapi](https://jsonapi.org/) specification to serialize JSON between the server and the client.